Ciao and welcome to my post on spending 3 days in Venice.

 So, let’s find out everything you need to know with this post.

-I always suggest spending at least 3 days in Venice.
-One day, in particular, if it’s your first time, then it’s all about visiting the top attractions.
+I usually suggest that visitors spend at least 3 days in Venice.
+One day, in particular, if it’s your first time in Venice, then it’s all about visiting the top attractions.

 Two days gives you chance to learn a bit more of what else Venice offers, outside the sights located in the St. Mark’s Square and Rialto bridge areas.